the-urban-inc/nhentai-discord-bot/README.md

 # Self-host

-Self-hosting your own copy of this bot is not supported.
-The source code is provided here so users and other bot developers can see how the bot functions.
-No help will be provided for editing, or building any code in this repository.
+Self-hosting your own copy of this bot is **not supported**.
+The source code is provided here so users and other bot developers can see how the bot functions. **No help** will be provided for editing, or building any code in this repository.

 # License
 nhentai is licensed under the **[GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html)**.